Era4FunMC/MyYsmNonFull/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/Era4FunMC/MyYsmNonFull/total?style=for-the-badge)

 ## What is this project?
-This project is a simple plugin aims to run some functions of yes_steve_model mod on a plugin server and add more api supports for my smp.
+This project is a simple plugin that aims to run some functions of yes_steve_model mod on a plugin server and add more API support for my SMP.

 ## How to build